jennguyen1/nhuyhoa/_posts/2016-03-19-Bayesian-Modeling.md

 }
 {% endhighlight %}

-# Markov Chain Monte Carlo
+# Fitting Models with Markov Chain Monte Carlo
 When posterior distributions are complicated, MCMC uses simulations to find the best model fit.
 The algorithm draws random samples from the posterior distribution.

 Variants of MCMC include